CSimms84/bespoke_server_with_router/README.md

 # TCP & HTTP Server in C

 ## Overview
-This is a simple HTTP server written in C with custom routing functionality.
+This is a simple TCP & HTTP server written in C with custom routing functionality.

 ## Installation
 ```sh